 -

 Citizens of the European Union, Iceland, Liechtenstein, Norway and Switzerland have the right to stay in Germany for purposes of research under EU freedom of movement legislation.
-This right extends to members of their family which means they are allowed to enter Germany.
-Members of the family are defined as the marital partner and children under the age of 21, even if they are citizens of a third country.
+This right extends to members of their family, meaning that they are allowed to enter Germany.
+Family members are defined as a spouse and children under the age of 21, even if they are citizens of a third country.
 Therefore, it is not a problem if the child of a Norwegian and a French citizen has American citizenship.

-Family members of those who have freedom of movement but are not citizens of the European Union themselves need to apply and be issued with a residence card for family members of European Union citizens once they have registered as residents in Germany.
-The residence card will then be valid for five years.
-For the application, the familial relationship to the EU citizen must be proven, in the case that the child is related to its parents.
+Family members of those who have freedom of movement, but are not citizens of the European Union themselves, need to apply for and be issued a residence permit for family members of European Union citizens once they have registered as residents in Germany.
+The residence permit will then be valid for five years.
+For the application, the familial relationship to the EU citizen must be proven.
+In this case, evidence that the child is related to its parents will need to be provided.

-Family members who are not citizens of the European Union, the European Economic Area and Switzerland generally do, however, require a visa to enter the country.
-Citizens of several countries, as in this case the American child, are able to enter Germany without a visa for family reunification purposes to apply for this card.
+Family members generally require a visa to enter the country.
+Citizens of several countries, as in this case the American child, are able to enter Germany without a visa for family reunification purposes to apply for this permit.

-If a researcher with German nationality returns to Germany accompanied by foreign family members, they also have the right to a residence permit which, however, is subject to different regulations under the Residence Law.
+N.B.: If a researcher with German nationality returns to Germany accompanied by family members who are neither German citizens nor a citizen of a country whose citizens have the right to freedom of movement, their family members also have the right to a residence permit.
+They are, however, is subject to different regulations under the Residence Law and other requirements will generally apply.

 Spouses can get a residence title if their livelihood in Germany is secured.
 To this extent, the size of the fellowship or salary may be relevant.
 Unmarried partners will not be granted a residence permit unless they can provide their own reasons for staying in Germany.